Who is Ollie Pope? The rundown on England's new Test batsman

 The 'right' pick?

-Following England's left-handed batsmens' troubles against Indian spinner Ravichandran Ashwin, Pope offers another welcome right-handed option for England.
+Following England's left-handed batsmen's troubles against Indian spinner Ashwin, Pope offers another welcome right-handed option for England.

 The hosts will now have just two left-handed players in the top six, in openers Alastair Cook and Keaton Jennings, with captain Joe Root, wicketkeeper Jonny Bairstow and Jos Buttler all right-handers too.